davidwoodsandersen/dart/docs/api.md

 <a name="new_module_dispatcher..Dispatcher_new"></a>

 #### new Dispatcher()
 Coordinates internal video player events.
+The Dispatcher instance for the video player gets initialized as a property of the Player instance, then passed to sub-components of the player on their instantiation.
+This way, events emitted on sub-components can bubble up to the player's interface.

 <a name="module_dispatcher..validEvents"></a>